telerik/kendo-ui-core/docs/AngularJS/Troubleshooting/notes-on-ng-repeat.md

 ### The ng-if Directive

 The `ng-if` directive, which is applicable to most `ng-\*` directives, operates directly on the origin HTML that is bound to and not on the widget itself.
-When the Kendo UI widget has a more complex rendering, such as the NumericTextBox, then the directive shows or hides the original `INPUT` element and not the widget.
-This is expected due to the aforementioned specifics of the `ng-\*` directives.
+When the Kendo UI widget has a more complex rendering, such as the NumericTextBox, then the directive shows or hides the original `input` element and not the widget.
+This is expected due to the previously mentioned specifics of the `ng-\*` directives.

 > **Important**
 >
 > The general solution is to use a specific **k-ng-\** directive where available&mdash;for example, `k-ng-disabled`.

-The example below demonstrates how to use a wrapping HTML element to hide/show Kendo UI Widget.
+The following example demonstrates how to use a wrapping HTML element to hide/show Kendo UI Widget.

 ###### Example